zealand2019e/brushupclassroom-khempant/README.md

 You also must have a constructor that takes three parameters so you can put your properties.

-Remember to commit and push to the Git repo (GitHub). : octocat:
+Remember to commit and push to the Git repo (GitHub). :octocat:

 ## Task 2:
 Add a new class of "ClassRoom", with the following properties.